-Important: Beginning with the estates of decedents dying in 1998, the interest paid on installment payments is not deductible as an administrative expense of the estate.
+Important: The interest paid on installment payments is not deductible as an administrative expense of the estate.

-Making the election.- If you check this line to make a protective election, you should attach a notice of protective election as described in Regulations section 20.6166-1(d).
+Making the election.
+If you check this line to make a protective election, you should attach a notice of protective election as described in Regulations section 20.6166-1(d).
 If you check this line to make a final election, you should attach the notice of election described in Regulations section 20.6166-1(b).